smazzin/elevateheating/content/ac-repair-and-maintenance.md

 - $135.00 for our service diagnostic
 - $100.00 an hour for AC repair after the diagnostic

-Reach out to us right away to schedule air conditioning repair or maintenance services in North Plains, Oregon.
+Reach out to us right away to schedule air conditioning repair or maintenance services.
+We service Hillsboro, Beaverton and surrounding areas.